Helping My Child When They Feel Worried

 By Anita McCallum, Elementary Principal

 With all the uncertainty that comes with the crisis of COVID-19, children show us that they are worried or anxious in different ways.
-For younger children, they may not be able to articulate how they are feeling but show you by crying more, having more tantrums, meltdowns or appearing more aggressive.
+A younger child may not be able to articulate how they are feeling but show you by crying more, having more tantrums, meltdowns or appearing more aggressive.
 For some it could be shown through biting their nails, being more fidgety, or acting more irritable than normal.
 Others could show you they are worried or anxious by not sleeping well at night or not wanting to sleep or play independently.
 Here are some simple strategies you can use at home to help your child if you feel they are anxious or worried.

 Children ‘owning’ their routine